sampsonv/github-trending/README.md

 # github-trending
 ## All language

+* 【2025-08-14】[jitsi / jitsi-meet](https://github.com/jitsi/jitsi-meet) - Jitsi Meet - Secure, Simple and Scalable Video Conferences that you use as a standalone app or embed in your web application.
 * 【2025-08-13】[microsoft / poml](https://github.com/microsoft/poml) - Prompt Orchestration Markup Language
 * 【2025-08-13】[apple / embedding-atlas](https://github.com/apple/embedding-atlas) - Embedding Atlas is a tool that provides interactive visualizations for large embeddings.
 It allows you to visualize, cross-filter, and search embeddings and metadata.
 * 【2025-08-13】[actions / checkout](https://github.com/actions/checkout) - Action for checking out a repo